Lin-Jamie-Lan/first_pipeline/README.md

 codebase/ for saving data to SQLite.

 5. conf/:
-Contains configuration files (JSON) for input/output settings.
+Contains configuration files (JSON) for input/output location, aka where to read data, where to load data, type of data

 Used by:
-pipelines/ to configure jobs.
+pipelines/ as input, to provide configuration of input/output/data type etc.

 6. schema/:
 Contains JSON schema files for input validation.

 Used by:
-codebase/ for schema validation.
+codebase/ for schema validation, first step before any transformation.

 7. tests/:
 Contains unit tests for the framework.